Tips For A Successful Home Purchase

 Is it the right time to buy now or rent?

-Preparing To Buy A Home Within A Year?
+Preparing To Buy A Home Within 6 Months to a Year?

 Make sure you have filed your taxes with the inland revenue board.
 Banks will need your last 3 to 6 months of income statements and tax returns.

 Also, it may be worthwhile to consult a mortgage professional now and try to get pre-approved.
 This way you’ll know in advance what your purchasing power is.
-And if you can’t get pre-approved, at least you’ll know why and you can begin to start cleaning your profile up.
-Click to make an appointment for a FREE Loan Eligibility Assessment.
+And if you can’t get pre-approved, at least you’ll know why and you can begin to start cleaning your profile up which will take roughly 6 months.

 GET IN TOUCH